 MIPS vs. APM

-MIPS APM
+MIPS | APM | |

-Purpose Current Medicare value and quality program measures — the Physician Quality Reporting System (PQRS), Value Modifier (VM) Program and Meaningful Use Electronic Health Record (EHR) Incentive Program — are streamlined into one MIPS score.
-Qualifying APMs go further than MIPS to deliver high quality, efficient care, requiring clinicians to take on more risk.
-Only a subset of alternative payment models qualifies for APM bonus payments.
+Purpose | Current Medicare value and quality program measures — the Physician Quality Reporting System (PQRS), Value Modifier (VM) Program and Meaningful Use Electronic Health Record (EHR) Incentive Program — are streamlined into one MIPS score. | Qualifying APMs go further than MIPS to deliver high quality, efficient care, requiring clinicians to take on more risk.
+Only a subset of alternative payment models qualifies for APM bonus payments. |

-Participation All providers should plan on receiving a payment adjustment through MIPS for the first performance year.
-Clinicians who do not meet APM criteria will be given a MIPS score instead.
-All providers should plan on receiving a payment adjustment through MIPS for the first performance year.
-CMS will inform clinicians at end of first performance year if they qualified for an APM bonus payment.
+Participation | All providers should plan on receiving a payment adjustment through MIPS for the first performance year.
+Clinicians who do not meet APM criteria will be given a MIPS score instead. | All providers should plan on receiving a payment adjustment through MIPS for the first performance year.
+CMS will inform clinicians at end of first performance year if they qualified for an APM bonus payment. |

-Eligibility Eligible professionals for 2019 and 2020 include physicians, physician assistants, nurse practitioners, clinical nurse specialists, and certified registered nurse anesthetists.
+Eligibility | Eligible professionals for 2019 and 2020 include physicians, physician assistants, nurse practitioners, clinical nurse specialists, and certified registered nurse anesthetists.
 However, in an individual program year, new Medicare eligible professionals in their first year of enrollment will be excluded.
-Participant must meet a volume threshold of a minimum number of one or more of the following: Medicare beneficiaries, items/services, and/or allowable charges; OR have submitted Medicare Part B reimbursement for more than one year.
-Any one of the following:
+Participant must meet a volume threshold of a minimum number of one or more of the following: Medicare beneficiaries, items/services, and/or allowable charges; OR have submitted Medicare Part B reimbursement for more than one year. | Any one of the following: A Medicare Shared Savings Program Accountable Care Organization; a model expanded under the Center for Medicare & Medicaid Innovation (CMMI) that is not a Health Care Innovation Award recipient; Medicare Health Care Quality Demonstration Program or Medicare Acute Care Episode Demonstration Program; or a demonstration program required by federal law.
+Where the practice: Uses quality measures comparable to measures under MIPS; uses a certified electronic health record; assumes more than a “nominal financial risk” or is a medical home expanded under the CMMI.
+To qualify, a participant must meet a volume threshold of Medicare payments or beneficiaries paid through the alternative payment model. |

-Positive adjustments follow the same schedule, with the potential to receive a 3x bonus adjustment for top performers.
-By 2022, clinicians’ MIPS scores can impact their Medicare reimbursement from -9% to +27%.
+Payments | For the first year in MIPS, the maximum negative adjustment can be no more than 4%, with the maximum negative adjustment increasing over time as follows: 2019 4% 2020 5% 2021 7% 2022 onwards 9% Positive adjustments follow the same schedule, with the potential to receive a 3x bonus adjustment for top performers.
+By 2022, clinicians’ MIPS scores can impact their Medicare reimbursement from -9% to +27%. |

 5% Medicare Part B incentive bonus payment.
-Those who attempt to qualify for an APM payment but don’t meet all requirements will receive a payment adjustment under MIPS instead.
+Those who attempt to qualify for an APM payment but don’t meet all requirements will receive a payment adjustment under MIPS instead. |

 References

-1. MACRA.
+- MACRA.
 (2016).
 Retrieved October 24, 2016, from www.cms.gov: https://www.cms.gov/Medicare/Quality-Initiatives-Patient-Assessment-Instruments/Value-Based-Programs/MACRA-MIPS-and-APMs/MACRA-MIPS-and-APMs.html

-2. Medicare Alternative Payment Models (APMs).
+- Medicare Alternative Payment Models (APMs).
 (2016).
 Retrieved October 24, 2016, from www.ama-assn.org: http://www.ama-assn.org/ama/pub/advocacy/topics/medicare-alternative-payment-models.page

-3. MIPS vs. APMs.
+- MIPS vs. APMs.
 (2016).
 Retrieved October 24, 2016, from www.practicefusion.com: https://www.practicefusion.com/blog/what-is-macra-and-mips/

-4. Understanding the Merit-Based Incentive Payment System (MIPS).
+- Understanding the Merit-Based Incentive Payment System (MIPS).
 (2016).
 Retrieved October 24, 2016, from www.ama-assn.org: http://www.ama-assn.org/ama/pub/advocacy/topics/medicare-merit-based-incentive-program.page